Jessica Simpson Says Tony Romo Broke Up With Her Over An Email From John Mayer

 “If John texted or emailed, I would hold up my phone and tell Tony immediately,” Jessica wrote in her book, per Page Six.
 “He knew the hold John had over me, and it was like telling your sponsor when you’re triggered.”

 Jessica revealed that despite their split, Mayer maintained a friendship with her sister Ashlee Simpson and Ashlee’s then-husband Pete Wentz.
-On one memorable evening, Jessica found herself in Mayer’s company during a get together at her parent’s house after her dad, Joe Simpon, invited the “Your Body is a Wonderland” singer over.
+On one memorable evening, Jessica found herself in Mayer’s company during a get-together at her parent’s house after her dad, Joe Simpson, invited the “Your Body is a Wonderland” singer over.
 It was there that Mayer announced his intentions toward Jessica, even though she was dating Romo at the time.

 “By a fire in the backyard, [John] stood and told all of us that he loved me and that we could all trust him to be a good man,” Jessica wrote.
 “I told him I would always love him, but I was with Tony.
 But I didn’t tell Tony.
 I broke my own rule of full disclosure about any contact, even accidental, with John.”